cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.5_systems_with_generic_operations/exercise_2.81.md

 3. Don’t let `apply-generic` coerce a type into itself.
     In our case of only two input arguments, this means that coercion must not be used if both arguments have the same type.

-The first solution is highly impractical, and basically impossible to actually abide by.
+The first solution is highly impractical.

 The second solution is probably the most elegant and robust one.
 It stops you from shooting yourself in the foot by not letting you aim at your feet.